If you’re wondering how to make money on YouTube, it’s no mystery.

 As a parent, if you think your child has what it takes to become a YouTube sensation, here’s how to set up a YouTube channel for a child.

-First, create a Gmail account for your child (or use your own)
+First, create a Gmail account for your child (or use your own).

-Choose a suitable username for your child’s email address.
+It helps to create a suitable username for your child’s email address.

 After the account is approved, create their channel and involve them in choosing the channel’s name.